Tensor Product Scheme for Computing Bound States of the Quantum Mechanical Three-Body Problem: Numerical and performance results

 \subsection{Results for the three-body problem in 1D}

-In order to compute the bound states of the three-body problem in 1D, we solve the discretized Schr\"odinger equation \eqref{eq:matrix_evp}.
-To increase the accuracy at a given grid resolution, we apply the parity selection rule to the problem, in order to reduce the problem size for a given accuracy by a factor of $2^2$.
-This technique exploits the symmetry properties of the basis functions used for discretization by following the procedure outlined in Ref.~\cite{Trefethen}.
-In practice, this means that bosonic and fermionic bound states have to be computed separately.
-These particular states are characterized by even respectively odd wave functions with regard to the transformation $\vec{y}\to-\vec{y}$ corresponding to the exchange of the two heavy particles shown in Fig.~\ref{fig:3body_scheme}.

-First, we determine the potential depth $v_0$ such that it corresponds to a particular two-body binding energy $\mathcal{E}_0^{(2)}$.
+We are now in the position to compute the bound states of the 1D three-body system introduced in Section~\ref{sec:few-body_systems} and depicted in Fig.~\ref{fig:3body_scheme} (a).
+We first determine the potential depth $v_0$ for the Gaussian-shaped potential $f_\mathrm{G}$, Eq.~\eqref{eq:Gaussian_shaped_potential}, such that it corresponds to a specific two-body binding energy $\mathcal{E}_0^{(2)}$.
 For this purpose, we choose a particular value of the two-body binding energy $\mathcal{E}^{(2)}=\mathcal{E}_0^{(2)}$ in the discretized version of the Schr\"odinger equation~\eqref{eq:Schroedinger_equation_two_body} in 1D and solve the generalized eigenvalue problem for the lowest eigenvalue $v_0$.
+For the two-body binding energies $\mathcal{E}_0^{(2)}=10^{-1},10^{-2},$ and $10^{-3}$, the corresponding potential depths $v_0$ are listed in Table~\ref{tab:2b_binding_energies}.

+Next, we use these parameters to solve the discretized Schr\"odinger equation~\eqref{eq:matrix_evp} for the three-body problem in 1D with the Hamiltonian matrix given by Eq.~\eqref{eq:discretized_Schroedinger_equation_1D}.
+To increase the accuracy of our method for a given grid resolution, we apply the parity selection rule, reducing the problem size by a factor of $2^2$ for a requested accuracy.
+More precisely, we exploit the symmetry properties of the basis functions used for discretization, as outlined in Ref.~\cite{Trefethen}.
+Consequently, bosonic and fermionic bound states have to be computed separately.
+These particular states are characterized by even respectively odd wave functions with regard to the transformation $\vec{y}\to-\vec{y}$, corresponding to the exchange of the two heavy particles, see Fig.~\ref{fig:3body_scheme}.

-For the two-body binding energies $\mathcal{E}_0^{(2)}=10^{-1},10^{-2},$ and $10^{-3}$, the lowest potential depths $v_0$ are listed in Table~\ref{tab:2b_binding_energies}.
-These parameters are then used for solving the discretized three-body problem in 1D, Eq. \eqref{eq:matrix_evp}, with the Hamiltonian matrix given by Eq.~\eqref{eq:discretized_Schroedinger_equation_1D}.
-For bosonic and fermionic heavy particles with a mass ratio $\alpha=M/m=20$ between heavy and light particle, we include the resulting ratios $\mathcal{E}/\mathcal{E}_0^{(2)}$ of three-body and two-body binding energy in Table~\ref{tab:2b_binding_energies}.
-Our results coincide with the ones presented in Ref.~\cite{Happ2019threebody} and as $\mathcal{E}_0^{(2)}\to 0$ they approach the universal values shown in Table~1 of Ref.~\cite{Happ2021submitted}.
+For bosonic and fermionic heavy particles and a mass ratio $\alpha=M/m=20$ of heavy and light particles, we list the resulting ratios $\mathcal{E}/\mathcal{E}_0^{(2)}$ of three-body and two-body binding energy in Table~\ref{tab:2b_binding_energies}.
+Our results coincide with the ones presented in Ref.~\cite{Happ2019threebody} for the Gaussian-shaped interaction potential $f_\mathrm{G}$, Eq.~\eqref{eq:Gaussian_shaped_potential}.
+Moreover, as $\mathcal{E}_0^{(2)}\to 0$ these ratios approach the universal values listed in Table~1 of Ref.~\cite{Happ2021submitted}.